Jingwen Yao is an artist who addresses environmental and social issues through her art

 The series of paintings probe the differences between the male gaze and the female gaze.
 While the male gaze still dominates throughout art history and the present media, she aims to incorporate authentic narratives from the female perspective.

-"Insignificant Stories" is a painting series that delves into the personal journey of my life, capturing my memories and all those seemingly insignificant stories that have shaped who I am.
+"Insignificant Stories" is a painting series that delves into the personal journey of Jingwen Yao’s life, capturing her memories and all those seemingly insignificant stories that have shaped who she is.

 During her stay in an eco-village in Sweden, Yao created a series of paintings that depict the daily life of environmental activists and residents.
 Her artwork aims to record and promote their sustainable lifestyle and visions of an alternative green future.